-Camper van batteries are one of the most important and expensive additions to any van build.
-But batteries are also fragile pieces of technology and a battery can die prematurely without a basic knowledge of proper battery maintenance.
+Camper van batteries are among the most critical and expensive additions to any van build.
+But batteries are also fragile technology, and a battery can die prematurely without a basic knowledge of proper battery maintenance.

-While there are a number of different aspects to a properly maintained battery, this article will delve into the #1 cause of a prematurely dead battery; keeping the battery outside it’s comfortable charge parameters.
+While there are several aspects to a properly maintained battery, this article will delve into the #1 cause of a prematurely dead battery: keeping it outside its comfortable charge parameters.

-Caveat: This information differs slightly depending on whether you have the common lead-acid (and AGM) batteries or the newer lithium (LiFePO4) batteries.
+Good to know: This information differs slightly depending on whether you have the standard lead-acid (and AGM) batteries or the newer lithium (LiFePO4) batteries.
 We will discuss both types in this post.

 Proper Battery Charge Parameters